WebexCC-SA/LAB-1451/docs/Main-Lab/RoomOS/rxp_xapi/rxp_xapi_ssh.md

     ```

     ??? info "Click to Compare your Terminal Output"
+        !!! note inline end
+            You can also place a wildcard in multiple places within a path

+            ``` {.shell, .no-copy}
+            xConfig // Video // Name ?
+            ```

         ``` {.shell, .no-copy}
         xConfig // Name ?
         *? xConfiguration FacilityService Service[1] Name: <S: 0, 1024>